50-metre penalty: History

-The fifteen-yard penalty was first introduced at senior level by the Victorian Football Association in 1939, as one of the rules included in its rival code of Australian rules football.
+The fifteen-yard penalty was the first distance penalty introduced at senior level by the Victorian Football Association in 1939, as one of the rules included in its rival code of Australian rules football.
 The rule was introduced to give the umpire a means of penalising a player who cribbed over the mark or wasted time on the mark; under standard rules at the time, such infractions could only be policed by reports.
 The Australian National Football Council introduced the rule into the national rules during 1954 (leagues began using it in 1955), which was applied to both time-wasting and to crude, late challenges on the player with the mark.
 The length was increased to 50 metres in 1988 when it was determined that the fifteen metre penalty had become insufficient to deter time-wasting and scragging.

-For the 2022 AFL season, as part of the AFL's crackdown on umpire abuse, umpires have been empowered to penalise players who talk back to them or remonstrate physically, for example by raising their arms.
-Due to the increased frequency of the 50m penalty for relatively minor infractions, questions over just how punitive the rule is have led to discussions over whether a 25m penalty should be introduced.
-Former AFL coaches Kevin Sheedy and Leigh Matthews backed the implementation of a new 25m penalty, based on how frequently the penalty is now applied for minor offenses.
+Questions over how punitive the rule when the infraction is minor is have led to discussions over whether a 25-meter penalty should be introduced.
+Former AFL coaches Kevin Sheedy and Leigh Matthews backed the implementation of a 25-metre penalty; Matthews suggested having both penalty options available to the umpires depending on the severity of the infraction, although he conceded that offering both options would make it harder for umpires as well as potentially tempt players to test the threshold.

 Rationale

 Fifty metres is the average length of a long kick.
-As 50-metre penalties are awarded only to players who have already taken a mark or been awarded a free kick, the penalty is the equivalent of having made a long pass downfield (with the playing area being over 150m long).
+As 50-metre penalties are awarded only to players who have already taken a mark or been awarded a free kick, the penalty is the equivalent of having made a long pass downfield (with the playing area being over 150 metres long).
 This interpretation allows the fifty metre length to be adjusted to appropriate values for lower age groups.

 In most cases, a player must already have a free kick or a mark to receive a 50-metre penalty.
 Often, crowds will call for "fifty!" when they see a player hurt behind play or in a marking contest, although unless the mark is taken, fifty metres can never be awarded.
 There was an exception to this rule made in 2000, when a 50-metre penalty would automatically be awarded against any player who was reported for a non-wrestling offence; so unpopular was the change that it was repealed after seventeen rounds.

 Some observers of AFL Women's football regard the 50-metre penalty as too harsh for the women's game, since it amounts to almost two average length kicks, and since goals from 50-metre penalties have a greater impact on the result of a women's game due to its much lower scores than the men's game.
 In the 2020 AFLW season up to round four, 5.6% of the league's goals kicked came from 50-metre penalties, compared with only 2.7% per cent of goals in the 2019 AFL men's season.